thriveweb/sailinginparadise/content/boatTours/2018-08-31-raft-up-parties.md

   your boat party dreams a reality!
 accordionSection:
   accordion:
     - dropdownContent: "When you book a private charter with Sailing in Paradise you can expect a quality of service from years of experience in the industry but most of all your can expect a fun day (or evening) on the water that your group will love.
-Every day is different when you have your event on board Sailing In Paradise but one thing is for sure... you and your guests are in for one hell of a good time.\r\n\nSome things we love include:\r\n\nSailing, beach stopovers, inflatables, stand up paddleboards, snorkeling, sunbathing, sunsets and dolphins.
-All included free of charge*.\r\n\n_\\*As much as we have tried to bribe the dolphins to turn up every cruise we can't guarantee they will...fish to chase, waves to jump, fun to be had etc... but it sure is a beautiful sight when they do join us._"
+Every day is different when you have your event on board Sailing In Paradise but one thing is for sure... you and your guests are in for one hell of a good time.\r\n\nYour guests will be invited to board their separate vessels at the marina before setting sail in convoy to an island location.
+On the island your guests will be able to enjoy a range of activities including Beach Volleyball, Stand Up Paddleboards, Inflatables, Beach Cricket and more.
+Raft Ups on anchor are also available on request."
       title: What to expect
     - dropdownContent: |-
         * Swimmers (for day sails)